DeathWrench/Majora-s-Mask-N64-OST-to-3DS/README.md

 * If anything clips fix it
 * Click the [x]s on the other rips and leave only this new edited rip
 * Export at 32000hz .wav with metadata removed and then convert to .bcstm using Looping Audio Converter.
-~~Because of this process I am not completely satisfied with it, I require higher quality rips.
-If you send me these files.
-I will redo this mod a final time.~~

 Newest update keeps best from all versions.

 # How this came to be